Home/Legumes/Red Kidney Bean

 How to Prepare & Consume

-Soak dried beans overnight and cook thoroughly to eliminate toxins.
-They can be used in soups, stews, and salads.
+Soak dried beans overnight, rinse, and cook thoroughly to eliminate toxins.
+They can be added to soups, stews, or salads.

 Smart Selection & Storage